juanibiapina/zas/README.md

 run it in any way.

 Now you can use `app_name.dev` in your browser to access the application.

-### CLI

-Zas comes with a CLI.
-Run `zas commands` for a list of possible commands.

-- commands: displays a list of available commands
-- help: displays help for a command
-- install: setup zas system hooks
-- uninstall: removes zas system hooks

 ## How does it work?